 Today the company has an active network of dealers and sells the popular Taylor Guitar through hundreds of retailers in locations all across North America as well as distributing internationally in 60 countries including a European distribution warehouse and factory service center in the Netherlands.

-Notable Artist That Play And Prefer Taylor Guitars:
+Notable Artists That Play And Prefer Taylor Guitars

 - Taylor Swift